toliver38/alien-rpg-concepts/techno-shaman.md

 ## Key Attributes

-- **Empathy (EMP):** A Techno-Shaman's ability to connect with technology on an emotional and spiritual level.
+- **Observation (OBS):** The ability to perceive and connect with technology on a more profound, almost spiritual level.

 - **Intelligence (INT):** Understanding the complex intertwining of tech and mysticism requires a sharp mind.